HomeAll Buyer GuidesBest AI Tools for Greenhouse Recruiting Teams (2026): Screening, Ranking, and Rediscovery

 Ashby

 Ashby is an all-in-one recruiting platform that includes its own ATS, but its analytics and reporting capabilities also integrate with Greenhouse for teams that want better visibility into their hiring data.
-Ashby's strength is turning recruiting data into actionable insights — pipeline velocity, pass-through rates, source quality, and bottleneck identification.
+Ashby's strength is turning recruiting data into clear direction — pipeline velocity, pass-through rates, source quality, and bottleneck identification.

 Best for: Teams that want enterprise-grade recruiting analytics on top of Greenhouse without building custom reports.